KevinBatdorf/block-diffusion/readme.txt

 == Description ==

 A new era of content creation is here.
 With machine learning and advanced models, we are now capable of creating unique images based on text prompts alone.
 We are only lmiited by our imagination.
-Use artifical intelligence to unlock your creativity and wow your visitors.
+Block Diffusion lets you use artifical intelligence to unlock your creativity and give unique experiences to your visitors.

 This plugin interfaces with the Replicate API and allows you to run open-source models via their cloud API.

 = Features =
 - Stable Diffusion
-- Reverse Image To Prompt (coming soon)
+- Reverse Image To Prompt (planned)
-- AI Prompt Animation (coming soon)
+- AI Prompt Animation (planned)
-- Face Restoration (coming soon)
+- Face Restoration (planned)

 = Pro version =
 There are no plans to lock any features behind a pro or premium plugin.
 All features will be added to this version on wordpress.org.
 Over time I plan to add all features supported by Replicate, as well as additional features for the WordPress community specifically.
-If you are interested in helping support the development of this plugin, please [sponsor the project on GitHub](https://github.com/sponsors/KevinBatdorf).
+If you are interested in helping support the development of this plugin, in the spirit of open source, you may [sponsor the project on GitHub](https://github.com/sponsors/KevinBatdorf) (there are monthly and one-time payment options).
+Thank you.

+= Upcoming Features =
+- Use an existing image as starting point
+- Add an image mask to only generate specific areas
+- Help with prompt ideas and inspiration
+- Run multiple image predictions at once
+- Have more control over the image generation steps
+- View your prediction history
+- Model selection from collections

 = More Info =
 - Follow [@kevinbatdorf](https://twitter.com/kevinbatdorf) on Twitter